manavsehgal/reactspeedcoding/manuscript/c07-wire-multiple-components.md

 - May contain both presentational and container components inside.
 - Usually have some DOM markup.
 - Have styles associated with the component.
-- Often allow containment via this.props.children.
+- Often allow containment via this.props.children within the container component.
 - Have no dependencies on the rest of the app.
 - Don’t specify how the data is loaded or mutated.
 - Receive data and callbacks exclusively via props.